SciKit-Surgery/scikit-surgeryimage/README.rst

 Features
 --------

-requirements.txt specifies a dependency on opencv-contrib-python, so you can use any OpenCV python therein.
+requirements.txt specifies a dependency on opencv-contrib-python-headless, so you can use any OpenCV python therein.
 In addition, this project provides:

 * `Convenience classes <https://scikit-surgeryimage.readthedocs.io/en/latest/module_ref.html#data-acquisition>`_ for video read and write.